The official blog of the Lung Institute.

 Becky always counted her steps.
 Frustrated with her lack of improvement and the medications prescribed to her, she quit going out at all.

-What Activities Can Our Patients Do After Stem Cell Treatment?
+What Activities Can Our Patients Do After Cellular Treatment?

 Like you, our patients are unique and enjoy different hobbies, sports and activities.
 After treatment, many of our patients report returning to their favorite activities.